Protect Your Chimney from Leaks and Water Penetration

 - Water running down the brickwork in the attic or inside the home

-- Exposed brick chimney shows deposits of white lime on the outside
+- Deposits of white lime on the outside of exposed brick chimney

 - The flashing